-I ♡ Huckabees is a philosophical comedy that follows Albert Markovski, played by Schwartzman, as he is investigated by existential detectives, Hoffman and Tomlin.
-His desire to find meaning in specific coincidences in his life inspires him to learn more about the meaning of life.
+I ♡ Huckabees, or I Heart Huckabees is a philosophical comedy that follows Albert Markovski (Schwartzman), as he is investigated by existential detectives (Hoffman and Tomlin).
+Markovski seeks to find meaning in specific coincidences in his life.
+His journey inspires him to learn more about the meaning of life.
 The story encompasses opposing and differing ideologies surrounding self-image and status, the human impact on the world, and the interconnected relation-ship between everything within the universe.
 The film also features a comedic performance from Wahlberg as well as Jonah Hill’s debut in the acting world.

 Self-image plays a large role in this film.
-There is a distinct difference in the way that Markovski expresses and composes himself when compared to his antagonist Brad Stand, played by Jude Law.
-Markovski is shunned for expressing himself against popular norms through his poetry and demeanor, while Stand is rewarded for leaning in to his charismatic corporate role.
+There is a distinct difference in the way that Markovski expresses and composes himself when compared to his antagonist Brad Stand (Law).
+The charismatic guy that seems to be skating through life.
+Markovski is shunned for expressing himself, while Stand is rewarded for leaning in to his charismatic corporate role.
 Coming to terms with one’s self seems to be the intended goal of the existential detectives and the film as a whole.

 The line “How am I not myself?” imprints the question of true self identity onto the viewer.
 Is it possible to not act in one’s true nature?
 Being “fake” and telling people what you think they want to hear is a common coping mechanism one might use to fit in or feel accepted.
 However, at what point would this inauthentic version of yourself define you in the eyes of those around you.
 I ♡ Huckabees stirs up that inner monologue of self doubt, forcing the characters to embrace the honest version of themselves.